 8 - The chefs modulate the nigiri based on each client's eating style.
 If you eat sushi with chopsticks, the shari will of course be more tightly packed then if you eat it with your fingers.
 But the chefs also carefully observe each customer, and further adjust the nigiri to each customer's need.
 As the meal progressed and the chef realized that I could proficiently transport nigiri from the counter to my mouth, Yoshikazu-san packed the rice less and less as he formed the nigiri.
 It actually became a bit of a challenge to get the pieces into my mouth towards the end - but the taste and texture of the sushi further improved as the shari literally dissolved into individual grains as it entered my mouth.

-9 – Getting a reservation at Sukiyabashi Jiro takes a good hotel concierge and a little luck.
+9 - Getting a reservation at Sukiyabashi Jiro takes a good hotel concierge and a little luck.
 The restaurant typically accepts reservations on the 1st of the month, for the following month.
 So for example, bookings for November are accepted starting on October 1st.
 Foreign customers must use a reputable hotel concierge to make the booking, and a credit card needs to be filed with the concierge service in case of a no-show.
-I’ve previously been unsuccessful booking Jiro Hoten (Honten meaning main shop or head branch) using the Park Hyatt concierge service, although I’ve heard of plenty of people landing a reservation through them.
+I've previously been unsuccessful booking Jiro Honten (Honten meaning main shop or head branch) using the Park Hyatt concierge service, although I've heard of plenty of people landing a reservation through them.
 On this last trip, I decided to stay at the Tokyo Station Hotel, having heard that the head concierge Mrs Mori was one of the very best in town.
 And indeed she was able to secure the booking on the exact date I had requested.
 Having said that, a booking is never guaranteed; there is always a bit of luck involved.
-And the success rate with the top hotel concierge services (Tokyo Station, Peninsula, Park Hyatt, Mandarin Oriental, Aman, etc) are all probably pretty close to each other.

 10 - The meal will set you back ¥30,000 plus tax.
 Yes, my lunch cost roughly $14 per minute I was there, which is not cheap by any means.
 Jiro might actually be the most expensive "per minute" restaurant in the world.
 Was it worth it?
 Yes, in my opinion it is worth every penny, and I cannot wait to go back.